Blog

 2. Open your project

 Download a starter project from start.vaadin.com (or use an existing project), extract it into a folder, and then use Open Folder in VS Code to open the project.
-VS Code automatically recognizes that it is a Maven-based Java project and opens the Java Overview.
+VS Code automatically recognizes that it is a Maven-based Java project.
+If you did not install the Java Extension Pack, you would be prompted at this point.

 3. Build and run

 Your project is now ready to run (and develop).
-You can use the Maven Projects panel to run a goal, or you can open a terminal (select Terminal>New Terminal) and run commands in your project folder.
+You can use the Java Projects or Maven panels (bottom left) to perform various tasks, such as running the project.
+You can also open a terminal (select Terminal>New Terminal) and run commands in your project folder.

 4. Develop